AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-L462E-CELL1-TYPE1SC.md

 ### Start developement using samples
+!!!
+Note
+    This part is optional, if you go through the [use an already built binary](#use-an-already-built-binary) part you can go to the [Connecting to the LwM2M Server](#connecting-to-the-lwm2m-server).

 #### Step 1: Cloning the Anjay freeRTOS client repository

 Enter the command line interface on your machine and paste the following command: